Project-LetsChat/LetsChat/CONTRIBUTING.md

 ## Contribution Guidelines

 We welcome contributions from everyone.
-By contributing to this project, you agree to license your changes under the same license as the project (LGPL-2.1 or LGPL-3.0).
+By contributing to this project, you agree to license your changes under the same license as the project (LGPL-2.1).

 ### How to Contribute